KieranHodnett/KieranHodnett.github.io/_pages/food-tracker.md

     }

     async loadData() {
+        // First try to load from localStorage const localStorageData = localStorage.getItem('foodTrackerData');
-        try {
+        if (localStorageData) {
+            this.parseCSV(localStorageData);
+            this.displayEntries();
+            return;
+        }

+        // If no localStorage data, try to load from CSV file try {
             const response = await fetch(this.csvFile);
             if (response.ok) {
                 const csvText = await response.text();
                 this.parseCSV(csvText);
+                // Save to localStorage for future use localStorage.setItem('foodTrackerData', csvText);
             } else {
                 // Create new CSV file if it doesn't exist await this.createInitialCSV();